 What’s a therm?

-A therm is a unit of heat energy.
-It’s defined as the amount of heat needed to raise the temperature of one pound of water by one degree Fahrenheit.
+A therm is a unit of energy equal to 100,000 British Thermal Units (BTUs).
+One BTU is the amount of energy needed to raise or lower the temperature of one pound of water by one degree Fahrenheit.

 What’s considered an average residential bill?

 In Oregon, an average home uses 55 therms of natural gas.
 In Washington, an average home uses 57 therms.

 Why does NW Natural change its rates every year?

 Oregon and Washington regulators require NW Natural to adjust its rates each year based on how much it pays for gas during a 12-month period.
 The Weighted Average Cost of Gas or WACOG helps determine how much a customer will pay for each therm of gas.
 These annual Purchased Gas Adjustment (PGA) changes take effect on November 1 of each year.
 NW Natural does not profit from the price of gas.
 The cost of natural gas is a pass-through and is not marked up.

 Each state has different regulators and different rate structures, so the percentage change in gas costs filed each November will be different.

 Why are the percentage changes different between the two states?